 Dolphin Beach has lifeguards on duty all year, ablutions, showers and a ramp for otherly-abled access.
 Despite the fact that over December and January, the holiday makers grow in proportion to the amount of sunshine, the beach is spotless.
-In summer water temperatures are around 22 degrees C; but chilly in winter (16 degrees C) - so a wetsuit is a good idea.
+In summer water temperatures are around 22 deg C; but chilly in winter (16 deg C) so a wetsuit is a good idea.

 For the kids, Dolphin Beach Entertainment offers spiral waterslides, mini golf and quad bikes.
 Shell collecting is a great way to discover the diversity of the beaches in Jeffreys Bay.
 Professional surf schools abound, and anyone can learn to surf.
 ‘Kitchens' off Dolphin Beach produces good waves for less experienced surfers.
 Dune boarding, kite and windsurfing and horse riding are popular and possible all year round.